fpoirotte/save-editor-AGB-AY5E/docs/TechnicalDetails.md

 ## Card statistics

-Statistics about each card are stored as a series of 32-bit values where the bits are used as follows:
+Statistics about each card are stored as a series of 32-bit values where the bits for each value are used as follows:

-* bits 0-9: number of copies of the card in the Trunk
+s* bits 0-9: number of copies of the card in the Trunk
 * bits 10-11: number of copies of the card in the Main Deck
 * bits 12-13: number of copies of the card in the Side Deck
 * bits 14-15: number of copies of the card in the Extra Deck